Alternate Energy Sources: Is Solar Power Renewable?

 of the ocean level;

-- Hydro power - the sun evaporates water which then condenses and stored behind a dam.
+- Hydro power - the sun evaporates water which then condenses and is stored behind a dam.

 Is solar power renewable?
 With today's technology and manufacturing techniques, the only method

-that is economically viable to capture the sun's energy is hydro power.
+that is currently economically-viable to capture the sun's energy is hydro power.
 The other methods

-do not yet produce enough power for the cost of the equipment.
+do not yet produce enough power relative to the cost of the equipment.

-Without affordable heat and electricity, our modern societies will be cast back into the 1800's
+Without affordable heat and electricity, our modern societies would be cast back into the 1800s

 when wood, coal and whale-oil were used to provide for our basic needs.
 To make solar power more